artsakenos/artsakenos.github.io/SlimSuite/README.md

 * The [SlimChat](https://artsakenos.github.io/SlimSuite/SlimChat.html) - A simple chat
 * The [SlimIRC](https://artsakenos.github.io/SlimSuite/SlimIRC.html) - A portable IRC Style messenger E2E encrypted.
 See [Help](#slimirc-a-sportable-irc-style-messenger).

+This are experiments, I didn't perform any extensive tests, feel free to open issues or pull requests.
+Note that until the new TLS, some secrets could be sent within query parameters.
+I try to avoid it in most of the cases.

 SlimJEC, a Slim Javascript Elasticsearch Client
 ===============================================